High Powered Representation & Personalized Service

 - Check out the lawyer's web page.
 Read what is written on the pages and pay attention to how it is written.
 Does the site actually give you helpful information or just quote the statute?
 Does it demonstrate that the attorney actually understands the subject or just knows how to quote the law?
 It is important to pay attention because you need a lawyer who not only knows the law but knows how to apply it to your case!

-- Look up reviews or case results for the lawyer.
+- Look up reviews or case results for the Georgia criminal lawyer.
 Many lawyers have reviews on their website for you to review.
 If there are no reviews on the page, that may not be a good sign.
 Furthermore, numerous credible sources can help you understand how successful an attorney is.
 One of those sources is AVVO.
 AVVO provides profiles, client reviews, and peer endorsements for lawyers in the United States.
 They give lawyers a rating based on their analysis.
 Don't settle for anything less than a perfect score.
 Richard Lawson and Kimberly Berry have a score of 10.0.

 - Take advantage of the free initial consultation.
 This experience will tell you a lot about the office and the attorney.
 Come prepared with questions regarding your case and how the attorney will handle the situation.